 LIBRARY OF CONGRESS / SCIENCE PHOTO LIBRARY LIBRARY OF CONGRESS / SCIENCE PHOTO LIBRARY

 Wright brothers Kitty Hawk glider.
-Test flight by US aviation pioneer Wilbur Wright (1867-1912) of the 1902 glider built and flown by the Wright brothers Orville and Wilbur on beaches near Kitty Hawk, North Carolina, USA.
-Wilbur is making a right turn in this glide from Number 2 Hill.
+Launch of a test flight of the 1902 glider built and flown on beaches near Kitty Hawk, North Carolina, USA, by US aviation pioneers Wilbur and Orville Wright.
+Orville Wright (1871-1948) is piloting the glider.
+Wilbur Wright (centre, 1867-1912) and local fisherman Daniel Tate are holding the ends of the glider.
 The Wrights carried out a series of glider tests from 1900 to 1902, prior to their first successful flight in a heaver-than-air machine (17 December 1903).
-This glider design included a rebuilt rudder.
-It had a length of 4.9 metres and a wingspan of 9.8 metres.
+This glider design includes a rebuilt single vertical rudder.
 Hundreds of glides took place in 1902, the longest of 190 metres took 26 seconds.
-Photographed on 24 October 1902.
+Photographed on 10 October 1902.

 Model release not required.
 Property release not required.